-- Brief explanation of the reasons for holding the hearing, including mention of the crime(s) for which the client was convicted. - A list of the provisions of law or regulation applicable to the victim's participation in the proceedings.

-- d.
-Address and telephone number of the office or official with whom the victim may contact for additional information about his or her participation in the hearing. - 2.
-Service shall be made by regular mail to the victim's last known mailing address on file.
+- proceed to certify compliance with the notification to the injured party and the procedure will continue without his or her participation. - E. In cases where the Board has the victim's information or becomes aware of it after the necessary steps have been taken to obtain it, the hearing shall be notified in accordance with the following: - 1.
+Notice of hearings shall be given in writing within fifteen (15) working days prior to the date of the hearing, including the following information: - a.
+The date, time, and place of the hearing. - Brief explanation of the reasons for holding the hearing, including mention of the crime(s) for which the client was convicted. - c.
+A list of the provisions of law or regulation applicable to the victim's participation in the proceedings. - d.
+Address and telephone number of the office or official with whom the victim may contact for additional information about his or her participation in the hearing. - Service shall be made by regular mail to the victim's last known mailing address on file.
 Service by mail is deemed to have been affected with the act of depositing it in the post. - 3.
 If the notification is not returned by the postal service, it will be understood that it was duly received by the victim.
-In the absence of a response from the victim, the secretary of the Board shall certify compliance with the notification, and the proceedings will continue
+In the absence of a response from the victim, the secretary of the Board shall certify

-- without their involvement.
+- compliance with the notification, and the proceedings will continue without their involvement.
 In these cases, all subsequent notifications will be made to the victim's last known mailing address on file. - 4.
 If the notification is returned by the postal service, after verifying that it was duly sent to the last known address on file, the secretary of the Board will proceed to certify compliance with the notification and the procedure will continue without the participation of the victim.
 In these cases, the certification issued will remain in force as long as there are no changes in the victim's information in the file.
-If, subsequently, the Board becomes aware of another postal address of the victim, subsequent notifications will be made to that address.

-In cases where hearings are suspended for just cause, the rescheduling of the new hearing will not have to comply with the fifteen (15) business day notice period as long as the initial notice has been made as appropriate.
+If, subsequently, the Board becomes aware of another postal address of the victim, subsequent notifications will be made to that address. - of the new hearing will not have to comply with the fifteen (15) business day notice period as long as the initial notice has been made as appropriate.
 However, the notification of the new hearing may not be less than three (3) working days prior to the date of the hearing.
 The victim may waive such notification period provided that he or she signs the document provided by the Board for that purpose.
-Such waiver does not prejudice your right to be notified within the relevant time limit at subsequent hearings.

-6. The hearing will be suspended in cases where the victim requests it because he or she wants to be assisted by a lawyer and/or any expert or companion to facilitate his or her understanding of the proceedings or the information to which he or she is entitled.
+Such waiver does not prejudice your right to be notified within the relevant time limit at subsequent hearings. - 6.
+The hearing will be suspended in cases where the victim requests it because he or she wants to be assisted by a lawyer and/or any expert or companion to facilitate his or her understanding of the proceedings or the information to which he or she is entitled.
 However, the suspension will not be appropriate if the hearing has previously been suspended for the same facts.